laowu20/apt-deb-downloader/README.md

-download deb packages and all of its dependencies.
+Use apt to download deb packages and all dependencies.
 All debs will be saved at ./download/

 ## Quick start: